Vixi-DEX/vixi-core/README.md

 cp config.yaml.EXAMPLE config.yaml
 ```

-Market makers in particular should look into the `algod_url` and `algod_token` settings to run their own Algorand node.
+Market makers in particular should look into the `algod_url` and `algod_token` settings to hook up their own Algorand participation node.

-See the (config.yaml.EXAMPLE)[config.yaml.EXAMPLE] file for a full explanation of each setting
+See the [config.yaml.EXAMPLE](config.yaml.EXAMPLE) file for a full explanation of each setting

 # Commands